 Arthur as historical fact first emerges in around the fifth-century, and over the ensuing centuries appears in some form in practically all languages in Europe, but mainly in mythology or legend.
 It appears that pre-Christian belief is what lies at the root of Arthurian legend.
 Arthur appears as the defender of what was left of Roman Christian civilisation in Britain after the revolt against the Romans, and the consequent struggle of the people of Britain with the Saxons.

 The whole Arthurian cycle begins at 'Stonehenge' (See Arthurian Places) according to Professor Gwyn A. Williams.
 Stonehenge was built as least two thousand years before Arthur appears to have existed.
 In the fourth-century BC, a Greek, probably describing the Island of Britain, referred to Stonehenge as 'a temple to Apollo - the Sun God'.
 Tradition says that the 'Mother of Apollo' was born here and for that reason the inhabitants venerated Apollo more than any other God.
 Professor Gwyn A. Williams states 'Apollo passed from Roman into Celtic Britain and thence into the Welsh Arthurian romances' (See Apollo).
 Apollo's messenger was 'Abaris' who was said to ride on a golden arrow.
 After being initiated by 'Pythagoras', Abaris was seen as a holy man and was reputed to be a Druid in Britain, where it is likely that he was associated with Stonehenge, it being a place known to be connected with Apollo.
+As the symbolism of Stonehenge, of the 'Stone Beliefs', and of the 'Earth Mother', began to be interwoven with the Cycle, early Arthurian legends can be seen to have been packed with Gods, or their descendants.
+Both the Celtic and pre-Christian rituals and belief in the Gods can be seen to be the immediate forerunners to the later Christian belief.
+The fourth-century is the fundamental transition period, when change in religious practice can be seen to have torn at the very roots of the Arthurian cycle, and transported Arthur of historical fact to a semi-legend.

 One such Arthurian legend connection can be seen in ancient Egyptian mythology, when the qualities and duties of 'Osiris, God of the not-dead' reflect an Arthur that has become familiar to us (See Osiris).
 The ancient Egyptians believed that it was necessary for Osiris to periodically return to the 'Underworld', to 'Amenti', also thought to be the 'Astral Plane', perhaps 'Annwn' as referred to by the Welsh bard 'Taliesin' (See Taliesin).
 The books of Osiris were said to detail such information, like Arthur's understanding of the arcane who was believed able to return from sacred quests, and ultimately from 'Avalon'.
 Osiris's journey to Amenti was thought necessary in order for him to control all who dwelt in the Underworld, to learn the secrets, schemes, plans and coded words so that all could travel safely through this plane to divinity, to a 'golden realm' where it was believed a soul/person could live forever.
 Could this be a place similar to Avalon?